 Ankle Replacement Surgery

-An ankle replacement surgery is where the joints of the ankle are fitted with a prosthesis or an implant to replace the existing worn out joints.
-It is usually recommended for the elderly and relatively inactive person as one of the major complication from such a surgery is loosening of the ankle joint due to overuse.
-After the surgery, you will be placed on a cast to protect the joint for a period of 6-12 weeks before you can gradually put weight on it.
+The fitting of joints of the ankle with a prosthesis or an implant is known as an ankle replacement surgery.
+This is to replace the existing worn out joints.
+One of the major complications from it is loosening of the ankle joint due to overuse.
+Therefore, it is the elderly and relatively inactive are often recommended this mode of treatment.
+You will be placed on a cast to protect the joint after surgery.
+This will be over a period of 6-12 weeks before you can gradually put weight on it.
 An ankle replacement can generally last 5 – 10 years depending on the activity level of the patient.

 Research has shown that the artificial ankle joint has a better lifespan in an older patient than in young active patients.
 One of the reason is that younger patients tend to be more active than sedentary older patients and hence a higher risk of loosening the joint.
 In such cases, an ankle fusion may be a better alternative for this group of young patients with heavy and prolong activity requirements.
-Regular X-rays will be taken after the ankle replacement surgery to ensure that the implant has not moved out of place.
+After the ankle replacement surgery, regular X-rays will be taken.
+This is to ensure that the implant has not moved out of place.
 Gradually your physiotherapist will improve on your rehabilitation exercises and introduce weight bearing activities on your ankle again.